samhartz/Photo3/README.md

 # Photo3
 The Photo3 model describes C3, C4, and CAM photosynthesis in a consistent manner using a model which is built on the Farquhar et al. model for carbon assimilation.
 The model incorporates soil and atmospheric conditions through a representation of the soil-plant-atmosphere continuum.
 Given soil moisture, air temperature, humidity and solar radiation, the model calculates net carbon assimilation and transpiration, among other variables of interest.
-The model is currently parameterized for three representative species, one from each photosynthetic type: Triticum aestivum (C3), Sorghum bicolor (C4), and Opuntia ficus-indica (CAM).
+The model is currently parameterized for three representative species, one from each photosynthetic type: *Triticum aestivum* (C3), *Sorghum bicolor* (C4), and *Opuntia ficus-indica* (CAM).

 # Model Structure

 To run the model, simply run the file engine.py.
 A graphical user interface will display allowing the user to choose a plant species, soil type, soil moisture, duration of the simulation, and a data file containing weather inputs (solar radiation, temperature, and humidity).
 The engine.py file then calls the file model.py to generate the results, which it then exports and/or plots for the user.

 The sample_data folder contains sample weather inputs for a location in Temple, TX, and the sample_output folder contains results from a few simulations in this area.
+An academic article describing the model details is currently under review.

 # Model requirements
 This model was developed in Python 2.7 with the following packages: SciPy, NumPy, Pandas, Tkinter, Matplotlib.
 We suggest intalling a Python distribution such as [Anaconda][An] to meet these requirements.